The best Sony portrait lenses

 |

-The Sony 85mm f/1.4 GM II has become a benchmark for portrait photography.
+The Sony 85mm f/1.4 GM II has become a reference point for portrait photography.
 Its optical construction is based on 14 elements in 11 groups.
 Its autofocus is powered by two XD linear motors, making it fast and accurate, with good subject tracking.
-Even if it is not stabilised, this can be compensated for by the stabilisation of Sony cameras.
-Its weight and dimensions are reasonable, while its construction is solid and tropicalised.
+Even if it is not stabilized, Sony’s in-body stabilization can help compensate of Sony cameras.
+Its weight and dimensions are reasonable, while its construction is solid and weather-sealed.

-In terms of performance, the lens offers very good sharpness, guaranteeing excellent homogeneity throughout the image.
-Compared to the GM I, its performance is better.
+In terms of performance, the lens offers very good sharpness, with excellent consistency throughout the image.
+Compared to the GM I, it performs noticeably better.
 It handles flaws such as chromatic aberrations and stray light well.

-In short, this Sony has a lot going for it (although it is not cheap), such as its remarkable optical quality, its effective focusing and its control of optical defects.
-If you are looking for a Sony lens that combines performance and versatility, this is the one to go for!
+In short, this Sony has a lot to offer (although it is not cheap), such as its remarkable optical quality, its effective focusing and its control of optical defects.
+If you are looking for a Sony lens that combines performance and versatility, this is the one to consider!

 | Sony 85mm portrait lenses | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||